-Onward past Casais, the signpost points to the next town called Soianda.
+Onward past Casais along the Estrada Giesteira, the signpost points to the next town called Soianda.

-In 9 km (5.7 miles), walking through Soianda, the first open cafe appeared, the Café Balroa.
+In about 8.25 km total, walking through Soianda, the first open cafe appeared, the Café Balroa.
 Since we had oranges, we did not stop.
 Not even for coffee.
-It was all about the rejuvinating oranges!
+It was all about the rejuvenating oranges!

-A ways onward, at around 10 km we did stop and rest here, sitting on the wall, below.
+A ways onward, at around nine km into the day we did stop and rest here, sitting on the wall, below.
 We ate more oranges and some cheese from our pack.
 We also aired out our feet.
 Very important for Rich, who's blister was on the mend after the day off in Tomar.

 The sign and yellow arrow in the photo below, points the pilgrimage traveler towards Calvinos, the next town.

 Just beyond the building, was another fabulous orange tree!
 Here is Rich, scrambling for a couple more to stash in our packs for the onward journey!